 Odisha Judicial Service Application Form 2017

 Odisha Public Service Commission has released the notification for Civil Judge Recruitment 2017.
 Candidates can fill the application form online on the official website or by a direct link given below as per official announcement.

-OJSE Application Form: Link to Apply Online for OPSC Civil Judge Recruitment 2017 through Odisha Judicial Service 2017 Examination will be available here.
+OJSE Application Form: Link to Apply Online for OPSC Civil Judge Recruitment 2017 through Odisha Judicial Service 2017 Examination is over now.

 Application Fee: 300/- (Rupees three hundred) only.
 Application Fees is non-refundable and non-adjustable.
 Candidates belonging to Scheduled Caste, Scheduled Tribe of Odisha and persons with disability (O.H.) whose disability is not less than 40% are exempted from payment of this fee.

 Qualification: A candidate must be a graduate in Law of a University or Institution recognized by the Government.

 Age: 23 – 35 years of age on the 1st August 2017.
 The upper age limit prescribed above shall be relaxed as per government rules & regulations.

 Candidate must be able to speak, read and write Odia fluently and must have passed an examination in Odia Language equivalent to that of middle English school standard.

 Odisha Judicial Service Admit Card 2017 for preliminary written exam is generated for candidates who will have applied for the exam by due date.
 OJSE Admit Card for further rounds is released only for qualified candidates.
 Admit card is an essential document which contains Candidates Name, Roll number, Exam venue etc. and that is why candidates must carry their admit card to the examination centre to appear for the examination.